 Dr. Brian Gerrard

 Dr. Gerrard has a PhD in Sociology, from the University of New South Wales, Sydney, Australia and a PhD in Counseling Psychology, from the University of Toronto.
 Dr. Gerrard is an Emeritus faculty member of the University of San Francisco where he developed the masters MFT program and for 14 years served as MFT Coordinator.
 His orientation emphasizes an integration of family systems and problem-solving approaches.
 He is an experienced administrator and has been Chair of the USF Counseling Psychology Department three times.
 Currently, he is a member of the Board, Center for Child and Family Development, Western Institute for Social Research.
 The Center, co-founded by Dr. Gerrard, has for years managed the largest longest-running School-Based Family Counseling program of its type in the USA.
 Its Mission Possible Program has served more than 20,000 children and families in over 70 Bay area schools.
-Dr. Gerrard is also Chair of the Institute for School-Based Family Counseling and Symposium Director for the Oxford Symposium in School-Based Family Counseling.
+He is also Chair of the Institute for School-Based Family Counseling and Symposium Director for the Oxford Symposium in School-Based Family Counseling.
 Currently, Dr. Gerrard is the Chief Administrative Officer and a Core Faculty Member in the Western Institute for Social Research in Berkeley, California.
-He is senior editor of the book School-Based Family Counseling: An Interdisciplinary Practitioner’s Guide (Routledge, 2019).
-Brian lives in Florida with his wife Olive, and more cats than he is willing to admit to.
+He is senior editor of the books School-Based Family Counseling for Crisis and Disaster: Global Perspectives (Routledge, 2023), and School-Based Family Counseling with Refugees and Immigrants (Routledge, 2022).

 Dr. Suzanne Giraudo